ChuChu2112/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The output of the aforementioned 'ls -1t' command is parsed into the 'head -n 10' command.
 That's how!

 <13-unique> script sorts and displays the content of <list> file that appeared just once.
 That is, it displays the text in the aforementioned file that occured ONLY ONCE.

+<14-findthatword> script displays the line in </etc/passwd> which contain the text 'root'